neilpeterson/kubernetes-sample-and-demos/16-kubernetes-pod-security-policies/README.md

 ## Current state of demo

-I have not quite gotten these working.
+I have not gotten these working.
 Policy is created but not applied.

-Other interesting observation, it seems the PSP resource type is avaliable in ACS / AKS, however the admission controller not enabled?
+Other interesting observation, it seems the PSP resource type is available in ACS / AKS, however the admission controller not enabled?
 Is this related?